gaiasd/DFireDataset/README.md

-DFire is an image dataset of fire and smoke occurrences designed for machine learning and object detection algorithms with more than 20,000 images.
+D-Fire is an image dataset of fire and smoke occurrences designed for machine learning and object detection algorithms with more than 20,000 images.
 In addition, all images were annotated according to the YOLO format.

 | Category | # Images |
 | ------------- | ------------- |